gypsydave5/cv/cv.markdown

 |  1991 - 1998 | Wisbech Grammar School | A level Maths, Biology Chemistry; 10 GCSEs |

 ## I Like
-Playing with Vim and Emacs, software craftsmanship, teaching at Codebar.io, playing chess, calligraphy, typography, Kant, Nietzsche, Wittgenstein and walking my dog, Erik.
+Playing with editors, software craftsmanship, teaching at Codebar.io, playing chess, calligraphy, typography, Kant, Nietzsche, Wittgenstein and walking my dog, Erik.
 But most of all I like writing code.

 ## Contact
 You can reach me as [gypsydave5] on Twitter and [dave@gypsydave5.com]